Amazing road trip in Andalusia, Spain | 7 Day Southern Spain Itinerary

 - Benalmadena (Playa Las Viborillas) – will make you feel like you’re on a Caribbean Island.
 It’s less known, which is already a win if you ask me.

-My favorite place in Costa del Sol is Marbella so I’ll give you a few hotel suggestions in Marbella Old Town:
+My favourite place in Costa del Sol is Marbella so I recommend this accommodation in Marbella Old Town:

 Read next: The best things to do in Ronda.